josephmontes/VAA/README.md

 ![Screenshot 2023-08-29 235028](https://github.com/josephmontes/VAA/assets/125607783/7c540b71-5599-49a5-9fae-60d39f39eafc)

-   - the column 'inches' refers to inches from the top of the zone
+   - The column 'inches' refers to inches from the top of the zone
-   - that column shows that 4-Seam Fastballs are being thrown closer to the top of the zone each season
+     - 4-Seam Fastballs are being thrown closer to the top of the zone each season
-   - there's a notable jump in VAA and pitch height after the 2021 season
+   - There's a notable jump in VAA and pitch height after the 2021 season

 #### But are all 4-Seam Fastballs thrown at -4.5° (or greater) the same?
-   - Following the trend in the table above showing 4-Seam Fastball height increasing, I investigated how wOBA changes as VAA and pitch height change
+   - Following the trend in the table above showing 4-Seam Fastball pitch height increasing, I investigated how wOBA changes as VAA and pitch height change
    - The midpoint wOBA value is set at .305 to represent the average wOBA on 4-Seam Fastballs with -4.5° VAA (shown in table above)
    - Minimum 100 pitch frequency